unxed/bv/README.md

 Hotkey is defined as char from item name, like ~F~ile.
 So you can not link Файл to LatinA (same as Ф) https://github.com/magiblot/tvision/issues/99#issuecomment-3395287967

+FV:

+1) Ctrl+arrow keys only navigate spaces, but they should also navigate any punctuation

+2) Ctrl+arrow keys move cursor beyond the end of the line if it contains non-Latin letters

+3) "Window ~3~" in testuapp: "3" (digit 3) hotkey stopped working after my changes

 ---

 FV issues: